THE CAVE REOPENS 4/4/2015

 some studies of the Cave have drawn comparisons from the wall carvings

 and other sources to indicate that it may have been used by the Knights Templar.

 Other studies point to the existence of Masonic symbols within the Cave

 that could link the Cave to James I who was himself a Freemason and who

 maintained a hunting lodge at Royston.
 Others believe the Cave is a

 spiritual centre where two significant ley-lines cross whilst other studies indicate that the Cave may simply have been a hermitage or a prison.

-the various theories as no records exist as to its use or purpose and
+doubly confounded by the fact that no records exist as to its use or

 dating is very difficult for a number of reasons including the lack of